Abhijit85/TransEE/README.md

 ## Knowledge Graph Embedding Repository Structure

-This repository is designed for training and evaluating Knowledge Graph Embedding (KGE) models such as TransE, RotatE, and TransEEnhanced on datasets like FB15K.
+This repository is designed for training and evaluating RelatE on several benchmark datasets.

-## Directory Structure
+### Directory Structure

 ```plaintext
 knowledge_graph_embedding/